ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

   ![Architecture](images/solution53-powerai-vision-hidden/architecture_diagram.png)

-1. Admin logs into a backend PowerAI vision trial application running on a VSI to train and deploy a deep learning model(API) for image classification.The VSI {{site.data.keyword.bplong_notm}} is provisioned through {{site.data.keyword.bplong_notm}} on a {{site.data.keyword.vpc_short}}.
+1. Admin uses {{site.data.keyword.bpshort}} and a Terraform template to provision a virtual server instance running PowerAI Vision.
+1. Once the environment is provisioned, the admin deploys a deep learning model(API) for image classification.
-2. Admin deploys a web application to a front-end subnet on the same {{site.data.keyword.vpc_short}} through {{site.data.keyword.bplong_notm}}.
+1. Admin deploys a web application to a front-end subnet on the same {{site.data.keyword.vpc_short}} through {{site.data.keyword.bplong_notm}}.
+1. User uploads an image to the front-end web app for classification
-3. The front-end communicates with the backend, sending and receiving images for classification and displaying the results on the web page.
+1. The front-end communicates with the backend, sending and receiving images for classification and displaying the results on the web page.
-4. User uploads an image to the front-end web app for classification

 ## Before you begin
 {: #prereqs}